 How does the Sony a6000 compare to the Fujifilm X-A3?

 The Sony a6000 occupies a slowly growing niche as a preferred beginner level mirrorless camera.
-They vary quite a bit in their specifications, however one other contender that is quite similar in function, specs, and price is the Fujifilm X-A3.
-With an MSRP of $599.00, the X-A3 offers a 24 MP sensor, a slightly smaller ISO Native Range, 49 to 79 AF points depending on the mode used, and the same sized APS-C sensor.
+They vary quite a bit in their specifications, however one other contender that is quite similar in function, specs, and price, is the Fujifilm X-A3.
+With a price of with kit lens, the X-A3 offers a 24 MP sensor, a slightly smaller ISO Native Range, 49 to 79 AF points depending on the mode used, and the same sized APS-C sensor.

 Advantages of the Sony a6000